Home Interactive

 What is so special about Sunday?
 What is the Day of Rest that the Bible speaks of? - Matt.

 Matt, the day of rest is known as the Sabbath, in Hebrew Sabbath means to cease, stop or rest.
-The Sabbath is first found in the book of Genesis, God made the earth in six days and rested on the seventh (Genesis 2:1-2), therefore He set the precedent.
+The Sabbath is first found in the book of Genesis, God made all things in six days and rested on the seventh (Genesis 2:1-2), therefore He set the precedent.
 The command to rest was then put into the Ten Commandments (Exodus 20:8-11).
 For the Jews the Sabbath would have been from Friday sundown till Saturday sundown.